What is a Long-Term Care Rider?

 What is an accelerated death benefit?

-A long-term care rider is actually a type of accelerated death benefit.
+A long-term care rider is a type of accelerated death benefit.
 There are three kinds of riders that fall under accelerated death benefits:

 - Critical illness riders